 Our ‘coming soon’ project – overnight charters.

 We are exited to be adding another classic vessel to our operation.
-We plan to have Wairangi available for charter by early 2021.
+Wairangi will be available for scenic, day, and overnight charter by early 2021.
 We’ll keep you posted!

 Overnight charters will be fully tailored to each specific group and their particular interests.
 Wairangi will have capacity for groups of up to six people.

 If you fancy yourself cruising between bays, beaches, coves and islands, watching the albatross soar, exploring verdant native bush tracks, reading books in the saloon, or even diving in crystal clear waters rich with sea-life (followed by a warm deck shower of course) then a trip aboard Wairangi is for you.

 If you are particularly enticed by these ideas – we best suggest you get in touch to make a pre-booking, as we expect Wairangi to be very popular!

 The vessel is equipped with a full size double bed athwart-ships in the aft master cabin.
 The master cabin is separated from the bunk room and even has its own private ‘head’/ensuite.
 In the bunk room there are four single bunks, the indoor shower and another ‘head’/toilet.
 The crew quarters are located forward and are separate from the passenger accomodation, giving you the space to enjoy your own private quarters.